-The last thing anyone needs on an essential journey these days is a puncture.
+The last thing anyone needs is a puncture.
 Luckily, if that happens, we’ve got a step-by-step guide on what to do.

-If the tyre bursts while you're driving, keep a firm grip on the steering wheel and slow down gently, making sure to avoid braking harshly.
+If a tyre bursts while driving, keep a firm grip on the steering wheel and slow down gently, avoiding braking harshly.
 Keep driving slowly and find a safe place to stop.
-Of course,

-AA Members can call AA Rescue for help - AA Membership
+Of course, AA Members can call AA Rescue for help

-Locate the lifting point closest to the wheel you’re changing, place the jack under it, and raise the jack until the wheel is just off the ground.
-Now remove the loose wheel nuts (leave the top one until last).
+Locate the lifting point closest to the wheel you’re changing, place the jack under it, and raise it until it is off the ground.
+Remove the loose wheel nuts (leave the top one until last).

 Make sure to carefully read all warning labels on your spare wheel – most “space-saver” spare wheels will have a speed limit printed on them that you need to adhere to, and they may only be suitable for short-term use.

-If you’ve no spare wheel, or are unable to change it safely, remember AA Roadside Rescue will cover you 24/7.
+If you’ve no spare wheel or cannot change it safely, remember AA Roadside Rescue will cover you 24/7.